 Although it goes without saying that unlike most of the live action Batman movies, which try to make him out to be as dark and brooding as possible, Batman Ninja was not afraid to embrace the more fun elements of the character.
 This is a film about a gorilla who builds a time machine which goes to Feudal Japan, where swarms of monkey soldiers fight giant robots.
 Whilst it was by no means silly or childish, it was still refreshing to finally have a film which understands that Batman can be a fun and boisterous character rather than a vigilante hiding in the shadows.

 Most of the English voice cast here do great jobs, with Roger Craig Smith’s gruff tones being perfectly suited to the character of Batman.
 DC fans are notably sensitive when it comes to the casting of the Joker, but they can rest assured that Veep star Tony Hale is on top psychotic form here, leading us to hope that he reprises the role at some point.
-Special praise also needs to go towards Fred Tatasciore as Gorilla Grodd, because he somehow manages to make a traveling gorilla scientist sound plausible.
+Special praise also needs to go towards Fred Tatasciore as Gorilla Grodd, because he somehow manages to make a time-traveling gorilla scientist sound plausible.